 Before:

-This room was obviously originally intended as a dining room by the builder, but with a husband who relies on a wheelchair for mobility, this would have been an impractical spot for a dining table and chairs.
+This room was obviously originally intended as a dining room by the builder, but with a husband who relies on a wheelchair for mobility, this room that is used as the main passthrough from the bedroom to the kitchen would have been an impractical spot for a dining table and chairs.
 So I decided to call it a music room, and place my beloved spinet piano (the one my mom learned to play on as a girl) in this room.

-The room is still a work in progress, but I’ve done quite a bit of work in here already.
+The music room is probably my favorite room in the house.
+It’s a small room, but there were so many DIY projects that went into it.
 I removed the original sliding glass door and replaced it with decorative doors that I made myself.
 And then I built bookcases around the door so that they would be more like pocket doors.
-The walls have a hand-stenciled design and wainscoting, and I refinished my childhood piano, which now has a prominent place in the room.
-I still need to reupholster two chairs, do a few paint touchups, and finish with some accessories.
+The walls have a hand-stenciled design and wainscoting, and I refinished my childhood piano (which was also my mom’s childhood piano), which now has a prominent place in the room.
+I made the artwork on both walls, and filled the bookshelves with colorful items.
+The icing on the cake is the raspberry velvet settee.

 Kitchen